dblalock/old-dblalock.github.io/about.md

 permalink: /about/
 ---

-I'm **Andrej Karpathy**, a PhD student at Stanford studying Machine Learning (Deep Learning mostly), with applications in Computer Vision.
+I'm a PhD student at MIT studying machine learning and data mining.

-My [academic website](http://cs.stanford.edu/people/karpathy/) has much more information.